kubernetes-sigs/secrets-store-csi-driver/README.md

           key: username
 ```
 Here is a sample [deployment yaml](test/bats/tests/vault/nginx-deployment-synck8s.yaml) that creates an ENV VAR from the synced Kubernetes secret.

+### [OPTIONAL] Enable Auto Rotation of Secrets

+You can setup the Secrets Store CSI Driver to periodically update the pod mount and Kubernetes Secret with the latest content from external secrets-store.
+Refer to [doc](docs/README.rotation.md) for steps on enabling auto rotation.

+**NOTE** The CSI driver **does not restart** the application pods.
+It only handles updating the pod mount and Kubernetes secret similar to how Kubernetes handles updates to Kubernetes secret mounted as volumes.

 ## Providers